Altitude Elementary Clinic Guidelines

 - Fever - anything over 100 degrees, your child should stay home and not return to school until fever free (without medication) for 24 hours

-- Vomiting/Diarrhea - with or without fever, child should stay home until symptom free for 12-24 hours
+- Vomiting/Diarrhea - with or without fever, child should stay home until symptom free for 24 hours from last incident

 - Strep Throat - child should remain home until on medication for 24 hours

 - Pink Eye/conjunctivitis - redness and discharge from the eye, child should be kept home and treated by physician before returning to school

 - Colds/Sore Throats/Cough - a child with a cold, having a lot of congestion and a hacking cough belongs at home, even without fever

 Medication cannot be taken at school unless given by the nurse.
 District policy requires that medicine be provided in the original container accompanied by doctor and parent signatures on all prescriptions.
 These forms are available in the clinic or on the district Health Services website.
 Over the counter medication can only be given with parental permission accessed through the online parent forms.